MaryEDeignan/Final_Project/README.md

 ## Project Description

 A more complete project description can be found...
+ADD WHERE THE PDF IS

 ## Setting up Virtual Environment
 It is recommended to set up a virtual environment to ensure you have all of the needed packages.